deco-sites/starting/docs/composable-apis/vtex/en.md

 1. VTEX Intelligent Search (IS) **is not installed on the account** If you are not sure IS is installed in your account, please use the traditional (VTEX Catalog) loaders.
 Beware some features of [Fashion starter](https://github.com/deco-sites/fashion) like _autocomplete_ depend on Intelligent Search.
+2. Wrong sales channel setup.
+Setting up the wrong sales channel may lead to the wrong products being displayed.
+Find the correct sales channel and default locale on the next section.

 ## Finding accountName and salesChannel